 While you can see there is a difference between pre-approval vs pre-qualification, it is also important to understand that a pre-approval does not always mean that you will be approved for the loan.

 There are different reasons why someone will receive a pre-approval letter from a lender but then are turned down for a home loan.
 The most common reasons come from either the appraisal or the home title work.

 Some homes have structural damage or other issues that are not easily noticed by an untrained eye.
 Appraisers often see things beneath a home or in the attic that indicates a major problem.

 Likewise, the title report for a home is not easy to obtain.
 It requires a bit of research and sometimes the research turns up an issue with how the property was transferred among previous owners.
-On the other hand, there may be an issue with the property line or even an old judgement that needs to be paid.
+On the other hand, there may be an issue with the property line or even an old judgment that needs to be paid.

 Sometimes, a lender may change their guidelines for a specific loan between the time a person gets pre-approved and the time that the loan goes to an underwriter.
 This is rare, but it does happen.

 Besides the appraisal and title issues, the most common reason for a person with a pre-approval to get turned down relates to their credit or employment.
 One missed payment on a debt or a change in jobs can jeopardize a person’s chance of getting a home loan.
 Suffice it to say, once you receive a pre-approval letter DO NOT miss a single payment to anyone and DO NOT change jobs.
 Wait until the loan is closed to make changes to your employment.